wengsengh/Test_a_Perceptual_Phenomenon/README.md

 # Test-a-Perceptual-Phenomenon

-This project is part of Udacity Data Analyst Nanodegree program.
+This project was completed as part of the Udacity Data Analyst Nanodegree program requirements.

 ## Project Overview